brunomaga/brunomaga.github.io/_posts/2023-08-30-GPT-lite-DeepSpeed-pipeline.md

 For heterogeneous models, load balancing of the model across GPUs may be an issue.
 There are several metrics to load balance from: runtime, memory usage, parameter count, etc. Here, we will not tune the [load balancing method for pipeline modules](https://www.deepspeed.ai/tutorials/pipeline/#load-balancing-pipeline-modules), and will instead use the default `partition_method=parameters`.
 This assigns layers to stages in a way to load-balance the parameters, i.e. stages may have different lengths.
 Finally, in the extreme case the 1F1B algorithm is not the pipeline algorithm we want, we can [extend pipeline parallelism](https://deepspeed.readthedocs.io/en/latest/pipeline.html#module-deepspeed.runtime.pipe.schedule) with a different algorithm.

-### Adding activation checkpointing to pipeline parallelism
+### Activation checkpointing

-In case we are using pipelining, introducing checkpoint at a fixed layer interval is straightforward, we just need to specify it by the argument `activation_checkpoint_interval` in the `PipelineModule` constructor:
+Introducing activation checkpoint at every X layers in our pipeline is straightforward, we just need to specify that interval in the argument `activation_checkpoint_interval` in the `PipelineModule` constructor:

 ```python
 #gptlite.py